 The print shop staff performs finishing tasks using two folders, single and triple head drill units, a stitcher, computerized hydraulic paper cutter, automated collating and bindery system, manual hard- and softbound book binder for low-volume work, and spiral, coil, and tape binding systems.
 Two high-speed production copiers and two color copier/printers, both networked for electronic transmission, provide quick copy capability.
 Print files are received from throughout campus (meets Recommendation C of the SACS report).
 Sign and banner-making equipment was added in 2007.
 Most of P&P's equipment is now state-of-the-art.
 Various studies including the Planning and Prioritization study verify the value of the operation and satisfaction with services provided.

-Income from fees charged for services to university departments, students, schools and some non-profit organizations, generates close to $500,000 annually.
+Income from fees charged for services to university departments, students, schools and some non-profit organizations, generates more than $600,000 annually.

 Services offered by Publications and Printing assist university departments in preparing quality publications in support of the Institutional mission.
 Printing for classroom instruction, continuing education, and special academic programs funded from sources external to the University are fully supported.
 Numerous awards have been received for print excellence from the state's printing industry trade association, the Printing Industry Association of Georgia.
 Due to increased efficiency and improved equipment, the department's production has more than doubled in recent years while maintaining its small 9-member staff.

-Major improvements have included implementing a temperature and humidity controlled production environment to control paper stock waste, and extending production floor space to alleviate crowding, when P&P expanded in 2001 to occupy the full 7,500 square foot building originally constructed for this purpose.
-The space was shared 50-50 with another department for many years until that department relocated to front campus.
-The last major building renovation took place in 2001.
+Major improvements have included implementing a temperature and humidity controlled production environment to control paper stock waste, and extending production floor space to alleviate crowding.
 A loading dock roof was added in 2010.
+The last major building renovation took place in 2014.